OA and Sustainable Ocean Planning

 1. Outcome

-Practitioners will gain practical understanding of three critical decision use cases.
-First, sustainable ocean economy roadmaps that integrate economic development targets with ecosystem health thresholds, drawing on asset accounts to ensure natural capital is maintained.
-Second, SDG 14 implementation planning that uses accounting-derived indicators to track progress on marine pollution, ecosystem management, fisheries sustainability, and economic benefits from sustainable ocean use.
-Third, integrated ocean management that connects land-based pressures to marine outcomes through physical supply and use tables, supporting targeting of interventions to reduce nutrient loading, sediment transport, and other coastal impacts.
-By establishing clear connections between accounting outputs and planning inputs, practitioners can ensure that ocean development decisions are grounded in coherent, integrated information about the state of marine ecosystems and their relationship to human activities.
+Practitioners will gain practical understanding of four decision use cases: sustainable ocean economy roadmaps that integrate economic development targets with ecosystem health thresholds; SDG 14 implementation planning that uses accounting-derived indicators to track progress on marine pollution, ecosystem management, fisheries sustainability, and economic benefits; integrated coastal management that connects land-based pressures to marine outcomes through physical supply and use tables; and Marine Spatial Planning that organises the spatial allocation of ocean activities using coherent, integrated data supporting analysis of trade-offs and synergies.

 2. Requirements